University of North Carolina at Greensboro: School of Nanoscience and Nanoengineering

 The Joint School for Nanoscience and Nanoengineering is expected to offer Professional Master of Science and PhD degrees in Nanoscience and Nanoengineering.
 Nanoscience and Nanoengineering training for scientists and engineers already in the workforce.

-Programs of study focus on three main areas: nanobioscience, which emphasizes biological and chemical aspects of nanoscience; nanotechnology, which emphasizes engineering and ecological aspects; and environmental nanoscience, which will address ethical and environmental implications of nanoscience.
-These programs of study lead to Professional Masters or PhD degrees.
+Programs of study focus on three main areas: nanobioscience, which emphasizes biological and chemical aspects of nanoscience; nanotechnology, which emphasizes engineering and ecological aspects; and environmental nanoscience, which will address the ethical and environmental implications of nanoscience.
+These programs of study lead to Professional Master's or Ph.D. degrees.
 The biological and chemical research emphasis offered by the JSNN is the first in the nation.
 The only other two existing professional master's programs in nanoscience and nanoengineering are at Rice University and University at Albany, SUNY, neither of which offers a biological or chemical emphasis.

 The Graduate School

 The Graduate School at The University of North Carolina at Greensboro directs and manages the graduate programs on campus for approximately 3600 graduate students from 33 states and 34 foreign countries.

-Some of the activities coordinated by The Graduate School Staff: